- Lots of users currently claim that they cannot initialize Direct3D. So, you are not an exception.

 - Follow the instructions on the screen to complete the troubleshooter.

+This is a pretty simple solution, and it will automatically check if your new hardware installed properly.
 After the troubleshooter is finished, check if the issue still persists.

 - Press Windows Key + R. In the Run prompt, enter devmgmt.msc and then press OK button.

-- In Device Manager you need to find Display adapters section and click it to expand it.
+- In Device Manager, you need to find Display adapters section and click it to expand it.

-- Find your display driver from the list, it should be only one available, and right-click the display driver and then click Update driver.
+- Find your display driver from the list, it should be the only one available, and right-click the display driver and then click Update driver.

 - Select Search Automatically for Updated Driver Software.